 Governor's Cabinet.
 The Governor's Cabinet, which assists the Governor in administration and policy making, is comprised of the secretaries who head the seven Executive Offices, which are the Executive Office for Administration and Finance, the Executive Office of Health and Human Services, the Executive Office of Public Safety and Security, the Executive Office of Housing and Economic Development, the Executive Office of Labor and Workforce Development, the Executive Office of Energy and Environmental Affairs and the Executive Office of Education.
-In addition, the Secretary of Transportation, who is the chief executive of the Massachusetts Department of Transportation (MassDOT) and chairs MassDOT's board of directors, is a member of the Governor's Cabinet.
+In addition, the Secretary of Transportation, who is the chief executive of the Massachusetts Department of Transportation (MassDOT), is a member of the Governor's Cabinet.
 (MassDOT has a legal existence separate from the Commonwealth but houses several departments of state government.)
 Cabinet secretaries and executive department chiefs, including the Secretary of Transportation, serve at the pleasure of the Governor.
 Most other agencies are grouped under one of the seven Executive Offices for administrative purposes.

 The Governor's chief fiscal officer is the Secretary of Administration and Finance.
 The activities of the Executive Office for Administration and Finance fall within five broad categories: (i) administrative and fiscal supervision, including supervision of the implementation of the Commonwealth's budget and monitoring of all agency expenditures during the fiscal year; (ii) enforcement of the Commonwealth's tax laws and collection of tax revenues through the Department of Revenue; (iii) human resource management, including administration of the state personnel system, civil service system and employee benefit programs and negotiation of collective bargaining agreements with certain of the Commonwealth's public employee unions; (iv) capital facilities management, including coordinating and overseeing the construction, management and leasing of all state facilities; and (v) administration of general services, including information technology services.
-The Secretary of Administration and Finance serves on numerous state boards and commissions.
+By statute, the Secretary of Administration and Finance chairs the Commonwealth Health Insurance Connector Authority; however, the current Secretary has designated the Secretary of Health and Human Services to serve in this role, and the Governor has filed legislation that would make the Secretary of Health and Human Services the ex officio chairperson.
+In addition, the Secretary of Administration and Finance serves on numerous other state boards and commissions.

 State Treasurer.
-The State Treasurer has four primary statutory responsibilities: (i) oversight of the collection of all state revenues by state agencies, including tax revenues remitted by the Department of Revenue (other than small amounts of funds held by certain agencies); (ii) the management of both short-term and long-term investment of Commonwealth funds (other than the state employee and teacher pension funds), including all cash receipts; (iii) the disbursement of Commonwealth moneys and oversight of reconciliation of the state's accounts; and (iv) the issuance of most debt obligations of the Commonwealth, including notes, commercial paper and long-term bonds.
+The State Treasurer has four primary statutory responsibilities: (i) the collection of all state revenues, including tax revenues remitted by the Department of Revenue (other than small amounts of funds held by certain agencies); (ii) the management of both short-term and long-term investment of Commonwealth funds (other than the state employee and teacher pension funds), including all cash receipts; (iii) the disbursement of Commonwealth moneys and oversight of reconciliation of the state's accounts; and (iv) the issuance of most debt obligations of the Commonwealth, including notes, commercial paper and long-term bonds.